-UCW's Career Development Centre (CDC) offers programs and resources to help students launch their ideal career path and facilitate future employment opportunities.
+UCW's Career Development Centre (CDC) offers programs and resources to help students build their ideal career path, develop their career management skills and competencies and facilitate future employment opportunities.

 The Career Development Centre provides student-centered career support to help students prepare to enter the working world.
-The CDC team works with students to help them plan and assess their career goals and provides resources and supports such as workshops, career events that highlight industry experts, community connections, one-on-one and group advising including in-class mock interviews, career assessment tools, help with cover letters, networking, Canadian workplace culture and personal branding.
-The CDC provides resources to support employment and career growth initiatives and networking opportunities.
+The CDC team works with students to help them plan and assess their career goals and provides resources and supports, such as workshops, career events that highlight industry experts, community connections, one-on-one and group learning opportunities, such as in-class mock interviews, career assessments and one to one career and employment coaching.
+They also support students in building career and job search skills, tools, techniques and strategies, including resumé and cover letter, networking, Canadian workplace culture and personal branding.